 Can’t I just add more water to the concrete mix to make it stronger?

 Great question!
 Adding excess water to your mix will increase workability with it will also upset the water to cement ratio and reduce the strength of the concrete.
 This will potentially lead to a weak and dusty concrete.

-When you add more water the cement becomes diluted, reducing the ability of the calcium hydroxide crystals to bond to each other.
+When you add more water, the cement becomes diluted, reducing the ability of the calcium hydroxide crystals to bond to each other.
 As a result, the crystals reach saturation point and the excess water remains in the pores of the concrete, leading to a higher porosity.
-The excess water will naturally drain from the concrete over time, leaving small voices which affect the final strength of the concrete.
+The excess water will naturally drain from the concrete over time, leaving small voids which affect the final strength of the concrete.